m-elewa/vurtify/README.md

 # Vurtify

 Vurtify is a Laravel 8 boilerplate project that gives you the features that Jetstream and Fortify came with, without dealing with the complexity of Jetstream and Tailwind.
-Instead, we are using Bootstrap 5 and Vue.
+Instead, we are using Bootstrap 5 and Vue 3.

 ## Basic Features